alphagov/govuk-import-export-prototype/guide/use-trade-preferences-import-export/help-for-regular-exporters.markdown

 If you’re a regular exporter, you can apply to become an approved exporter.

-This means you can provide a simplified ‘invoice declaration’ instead of a movement certificate.
+This means you can provide a simplified ‘invoice declaration’ when trading under preference, instead of a movement certificate.

 An invoice declaration doesn’t have to be stamped or signed or approved by a government authority and can be given on the: